semanticClimate/ai-automated-literature-review/README.md

 ## Abstract

+The course covers how to use a self-hosted open-source AI LLM RAG (Retrieval-Augmented Generation) assisted literature review system with supporting user learning material.
+The system is for: using open access literature repositories; is based on open science (open scholarship) principles; is globally equitable, inclusive, and multilingual, and; is independent of commercial providers.

+Participants will be able to self-host their own open-source AI LLM RAG system with no dependency on commercial providers, and to be able to adapt the system to different retrieval and knowledge query use cases.
+See: [https://github.com/semanticClimate/llmrag](https://github.com/semanticClimate/llmrag)

 The Assisted Literature Review (ALR) course covers instruction for a semi-automated literature search with a focus on AI LLM RAG use on a dedicated corpus.
 In the course the example corpus will be the IPCC’s *Sixth Assessment Report*.
 The framework can be used on any topic or corpus, for example from the Open Access literature from Europe PMC, which is a corpus of 7 million open access articles.

-The AI and machine learning open-source software used is the \#semanticClimate text and data mining tooling, with publishing services from Computation Publishing Service (TIB/NFDI4Culture).
+The AI and machine learning open-source software used is the \#semanticClimate text and data mining tooling.
 The course is an introduction to AI Algorithms for data mining including LLM RAG frameworks.
 A template ‘good practice’ framework will be provided for participants later use.This course introduces literature search, text mining, image classification as well as object detection.
 The algorithms and the data used are all open-source and issues of trustability for open science are a priority.

 All instruction is carried out using CoLab Jupyter Notebooks so no complicated installations are required.